-Each semester, the Brown Center for Faculty Innovation and Excellence offers a multi-part course design (or redesign) workshop series.
-Come for one, several or all!
+In AY 2018-19 the Brown Center for Faculty Innovation and Excellence offered a multi-part course design (or redesign) workshop series.

 Monthly on Friday from 1:15-2:45 PM in Elizabeth 204

 Using Dilemmas, Issues and Questions to frame course content and engage students.